Table of Contents

 The most common presentation of ovarian cancer is abdominal pain and distension.
 The picture can highly resemble that of irritable bowel syndrome and, accordingly, any woman who presents with irritable bowel syndrome symptoms after the age of 50 years should be screened for ovarian cancer by measuring serum CA-125 concentration.
 Unfortunately, there are no specific symptoms or signs of ovarian cancer and a pelvic ultrasound scan is recommended whenever in doubt.

-Patients with known family history of ovarian or breast cancer should be screened for BRCA1 or 2 mutations.
+Patients with a known family history of ovarian or breast cancer should be screened for BRCA1 or 2 mutations.
 The risk of ovarian cancer in this population is really high as up to 60% of these women will develop the disease.

 The first step in the assessment of a patient presenting with an ovarian cyst or with symptoms that could be explained by an ovarian cancer is to measure serum CA-125.
 Cancer antigen-125 is very useful in the assessment of the risk of malignancy index described above and should always be measured in these patients.

-Abdomino-pelvic computerized tomography (CT) scan is indicated when malignancy is suspected to assess other organ involvement and for staging purposes.
-Abdominal magnetic resonance imaging (MRI) is indicated in few patients also for staging purposes but ultrasonography combined with CA-125 concentration remain the best diagnostic modality for ovarian cancer.
+An abdomino-pelvic computerized tomography (CT) scan is indicated when malignancy is suspected to assess other organ involvement and for staging purposes.
+Abdominal magnetic resonance imaging (MRI) is indicated in few patients also for staging purposes, but ultrasonography, combined with CA-125 concentration, remains the best diagnostic modality for ovarian cancer.

 Staging of Ovarian Cancer

 Disease II indicates cancer that involves other pelvic organs.
 IIa is ovarian cancer extending to the fallopian tubes or uterus.
-IIb disease indicates extension to other pelvic organs such as the rectum.
+IIb disease indicates an extension to other pelvic organs such as the rectum.
 IIc includes IIa or IIb disease with ascites.

-Disease III indicates involvement of the abdominal peritoneal surface IIIa, a tumor that is 2 cm in diameter IIIb, or a tumor that is above 2 cm with lymph node involvement IIIc.
+Disease III indicates an involvement of the abdominal peritoneal surface IIIa, a tumor that is 2 cm in diameter IIIb, or a tumor that is above 2 cm with lymph node involvement IIIc.
 Disease IV disease indicates distant metastasis.

 Treatment of Ovarian Cancer